 Jody and I had just driven our last child to college up in New York, and on the trip home we stopped by a HUGE sporting goods store in a neighboring state.
 We needed a break from the road; I believe Jody was looking for hiking gear for his yearly AT trip.
 We walked through the store and right by the bike section.
 For years, Jody and I had enjoyed attending a SPIN CLASS together at our local gym.
 It was a great way to burn off calories and stay in shape.
 But, you see, those bikes don’t move – they are completely safe!
 But when Jody saw two matching bikes for sale, he exclaimed, “Eureka - this is it!”
 So, bikes were to become our next joint recreational activity.
 He was so excited.
-We were brand new empty nesters, and biking, I guessed, would fill the void.
+We were brand new empty nesters, and biking, I guessed, would help our marriage companionship..
 I was an emotional zombie and was missing my youngest child, so I didn’t have the strength to fight.
 I caved and said, “Sure, buy them.”
 The next thing I knew, we were the proud new owners of two very plain, but functional bikes.

 In the beginning, 5 to 10-mile bike trips were challenging for us.
 Well, they were for me at least.
-And soon after beginning our new activity, we started to add accoutrements 😊.
+And soon after beginning our new activity, we started to add accouterments 😊.
 First, we bought bike shorts.
 Comfort far outweighed the initial disgust of seeing my back side expand by 5 inches!
 Next, we bought a bike rack for the car.
 Then, we bought some matching helmets and jerseys, and some mace for the stray dogs that bother us on our new country routes.
 Slowly but surely, longer more difficult trips filled our weekends.
 Our longest trip to date is 55 miles across a state line.
 Whew!
 We have plans for a century ride (100 miles) later this fall when the weather is a tad cooler.
 Jody and I are bikers, minus the tattoos 😊!

 Jody loves adventurous activities, and I love him, so off we go!
 Jody is also athletic and well-coordinated while I am much more of a klutz – I have fallen off my bike many times!
 Nevertheless, I keep getting up, dusting myself off and getting back on my bike.
 Why?
-Because our bikes are a deliberate path to deepen my friendship with the man I adore!
+Because our bikes are a deliberate path to deepen my recreation companionship and friendship with the man I adore!
 Having fun together as a couple is important for both of us, but much more so for Jody!

 I don’t believe my husband is alone in his desire to have me join him in recreational activities.
 I think he is like many men.
-In his book, His Needs, Her Needs, Dr Willard Harley lists recreational companionship in the top 5 needs list for all husbands – second only to sex.
+In his book, His Needs, Her Needs, Dr Willard Harley lists recreational companionship ideas in the top 5 needs list for all husbands – second only to sex.
 So, sisters, this need must be important for our husbands.
 And if you want to keep your friendship with your spouse growing, you cannot neglect this aspect of your marriage.
 So, you must get creative and find an activity that you and your spouse can enjoy together as a couple.